micmejia/bible-dump/NKJV/Jeremiah/Jer 32.md

 And they have turned to Me the back, and not the face; though I taught them, rising up early and teaching _them,_ yet they have not listened to receive instruction.

 ###### 34
-But they set their abominations in [^e]the house which is called by My name, to defile it.
+But they set their abominations in the house which is called by My name, to defile it.

 ###### 35
 And they built the high places of Baal which _are_ in the Valley of the Son of Hinnom, to cause their sons and their daughters to pass through _the fire_ to Molech, which I did not command them, nor did it come into My mind that they should do this abomination, to cause Judah to sin.'